Harm principle: Broader definitions of harm

 In the same essay, Mill further explains the principle as a function of two maxims:

 The second of these maxims has become known as the social authority principle.

-However, the second maxim also opens the question of broader definitions of harm, up to and including harm to the society.
-The concept of harm is not limited to harm to another individual but can be harm to individuals plurally, without specific definition of those individuals.
+However, the second maxim also raises the question of broader definitions of harm, including harm to the society.
+Harm is not limited to harm to another individual but can extend to groups or communities, without specifying the affected individuals.

 This is an important principle for the purpose of determining harm that only manifests gradually over time—such that the resulting harm can be anticipated, but does not yet exist at the time that the action causing harm was taken.
 It also applies to other issues—which range from the right of an entity to discharge broadly polluting waste on private property, to broad questions of licensing, and to the right of sedition.